MattMckenzy/Casheesh/README.md

 This application will provide a simple, mobile-friendly means to keep track of any number of cash accounts.
 It supports automatic-reccurring transactions, net worth, balance history, balance history chart and claimable bounties.

+The idea is to create seperate cash accounts for each category of spending you want to budget.
+No dealing with setting a category for each transaction and you can quickly see how much money you have left to spend in each account.

+You can also use cash accounts to keep track of Net Worth by adding any non-budgeting accounts as well.

 All configuration is done via the web app by clicking on the pencil icon in the top-right.

 ![Casheesh home page](Resources/Casheesh.png)